top of page

 Stepping Back Into Your Environment

-Noticing the space around you and your place in it, can help emotions settle in the body.
+Noticing the space around you and your place in it can help emotions settle in the body.
+Some people find it helpful to:

-• step outside for fresh air
+• Step outside for fresh air.

-• feel their feet firmly on the floor
+• Feel their feet firmly on the floor.

-• stretch their arms
+• Stretch their arms.

-• gently shake out their hands
+• Gently shake out their hands.

 Small physical movements can support integration after art therapy, especially when the session has involved big feelings.

-If you're curious about how different emotions show up creatively, including anger, you may enjoy my blog:👉 How Anger Shows Up in Art Psychotherapy”
+If you're curious about how different emotions show up creatively, including anger, you may enjoy my blog: 👉 “*How Anger Shows Up in Art Psychotherapy”

 Letting the Day Be Gentle